 People are getting divorced, separated, and distanced by using the social media and networks, which were meant to connect people and build relationships.

 It is evident that Facebook is the leader of the pack of social networking sites.
-It is being used the most by lawyers, as proof in the courts to prove infidelity and win the case.
+Lawyers use it as proof in the courts to prove infidelity and win the case.
+Not only the social media, you can catch your spouse cheating through apps on iphone or android mobiles.

 This is probably a reminder that you need to act responsibly on the social media and social networking sites.
 Here are a few tips:

-- Every update and action performed on these sites should be inspected from all perspectives.
+- Inspect every update and action you perform on these sites from all perspectives.

 - Remember that anything can hurt you, your loved ones and others, or could even be used against you.